There are lots of ways you can get in touch to talk to us about pensions. This page explains all the ways to contact us and how we’ll be able to help.

 We are available on webchat from 8.45am to 6:20pm Monday/Wednesday/Friday and 9am to 6.20pm Tuesday/Thursday.

 Click here to start talking to us using our live webchat service.
 You'll be asked for your email address and once you have submitted this, just type in your question and one of our pension specalists will reply.

 Webchat is available 8.45am to 6:20pm Monday/Wednesday/Friday and 9am to 6.20pm Tuesday/Thursday.

 Writing to us

 *** Please note that due to our office currently being closed, we are unable to deal with incoming postal queries for the foreseeable future.
 Please use one of our other channels – helpline, webchat or online enquiry form. ***

 If you have lots of information to send us or, if you’d just prefer to post us a question, please send it to:

 Money and Pensions Service

-To help us understand your problem and respond appropriately, it’s always helpful (and in the case of disputes with your pension provider, essential) for us to see copies of any relevant correspondence you have.
-Please attach copies of any relevant correspondence, which you think will help.
+To help us understand your problem and respond appropriately, it’s always helpful for us to see copies of any relevant correspondence.
+Please attach any relevant communication that you think will help.

 Online enquiry form